Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Dedicated Hosts

 **Explanation:**
-"Spot Instances" is incorrect.
+Spot Instances is incorrect.
 Spot Instances can be terminated at any moment when capacity or price changes.
-"On-Demand Instances" is correct.
+On-Demand Instances is correct.
 They provide uninterrupted compute with no risk of involuntary termination.
-"Savings Plans" is incorrect.
+Savings Plans is incorrect.
 Savings Plans reduce cost but do not influence instance interruption or guarantees.
-"Dedicated Hosts" is incorrect.
+Dedicated Hosts is incorrect.
 Dedicated Hosts provide hardware isolation but are not inherently tied to interruption guarantees.

 ---